-The Research LLM and PhD degrees offer unparalleled value to the select group of students we admit.
-In comparing the cost of attending Osgoode Hall Law School’s Graduate Program in Law to other graduate programs, students should consider both low tuition fees and York University’s Funding Package.
+In addition to the generous funding packages described below, York offers a competitive tuition rate for domestic graduate students in both the LLM and PhD programs.
+In comparing the cost of attending Osgoode Hall Law School’s Research Graduate Program in Law to other graduate programs, students should consider both low tuition fees and York University’s Funding Package.

 The program also has a significant number of entrance and continuing scholarship funds and conference funding available to support our graduate students during their studies.

 York offers one of the lowest competitive tuition for domestic graduate students in deregulated programs.
 At the graduate level, all students are required to maintain continuous registration in three terms (fall, winter and summer) while in the program.